Jayapradan/study-of-basic-gates/README.md

 **Result:**
-To study and verify the truth table of logic gates in Quartus II using Verilog programming successfully.
+ studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully.